 - 1. Read the University catalog and the Student Handbook and comply with all policies, procedures, and requirements. - 2.
-Obtain a class schedule each semester and review possible course options prior to appointments with advisors. - 3.
-Contact advisors in a timely fashion for pre-registration advising or other necessary appointments. - 4.
+Obtain a class schedule each semester and review possible course options prior to appointments with an advisor. - 3.
+Contact the advisors in a timely fashion for pre-registration advising or other necessary appointments. - 4.
 Know and follow all University requirements for obtaining a degree.
 Some of these are placement testing, general studies, major/minor, departmental, Bible, and Christian Service. - 5.
 Obtain, complete (including obtaining required signatures), and submit all forms needed for registration, course changes, graduation, and related matters, according to the deadlines set by the Registrar's Office. - 6.
-Contact advisors immediately with concerns about academic progress in particular classes or progress toward degree. - 7.
+Contact the advisor immediately with concerns about academic progress in particular courses or progress toward degree. - 7.
 Be actively responsible for their University experience.

 Early registration.
 Each semester, during a designated period (see the Academic Calendar for early registration dates), continuing students are expected to register for the following semester.
 Each student must meet with his or her academic advisor before registering.
-The advisor will counsel the student and sign the form to approve the proposed schedule.
-Students in more than one professional program must meet with the advisor of each program.
+The advisor will counsel the student and provide an access code to enable the student to register for courses online.